Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Problems: Which Ford Escape Year is Bad?

 But which year should you avoid to avoid Ford Escape Problems with transmission in your new SUV?
-In short, our research says to avoid Escape model years because of transmission problems and engine problems (some of which were resolved with the 2014 recall mentioned earlier).
+In short, our research says to avoid Escape model years because of transmission and engine problems (some of which were resolved with the 2014 recall mentioned earlier).

 Transmission Ford Escape Problems occurred in the 2001-2003, 2006, 2008-2011, and 2014-2016 model years, which we recommend avoiding at all costs.
 The 2013 model, the first year of the third generation, should also be mentioned here.